 Did you know that, on average, small businesses account for nearly sixty percent (60%) of all new jobs created in the United States?
 While the "big guys" may get more attention, we recognize the value of their more diminutive siblings.
 That's why we work hard to support small businesses, growing companies, and just-out-of-the-garage start-ups.

-Learn more about the Port of Klickitat including information on its commission and consultants, directions to the Port, its district boundaries, history, past leadership, and current staff, and the technology it uses.
+Learn more about the Port of Klickitat including information on its consultants, directions to the Port, its district boundaries, history, past leadership, current staff, and the technology it uses.
 If you need additional or more specific information, please contact us directly.

 Port Business Hours: 8:30 am to 4:30 pm, Monday through Friday

 The Port of Klickitat is a member and supporter of the following organizations and associations:

 In 1989, the League of Women Voters of Washington produced the Washington State Public Port Districts [ – 2.35MB] booklet to help voters understand port districts.
 Though it is dated and does not include a number of changes made by the legislature, it still provides a good overview of what Washington ports are and do.

 The US Geological Survey (USGS) provides a cartoon-style educational poster showing a working river including ports, dams, locks, barges, and other river-related facilities and equipment.

 You can download a printable version [ – 8.82MB] of this poster from the USGS.
 A modified version suitable for elementary school students [ – 8.66MB] is also available as well as a black & white [ – 5.78MB] version suitable for coloring.
 Similar educational posters on various topics such as wastewater, watersheds, and hazardous waste are also available from the USGS.